 Sniffing at people’s rear ends or crotches is normal for dogs because they simply follow their noses.
 While it is normal behavior, it does not mean that it is appropriate or appreciated behavior.

-Why Do Dogs Sniff Each Other?
+Why Do Dogs Smell Each Other?

 While we may question a dog’s sniffing butts behavior and certainly would not tolerate it from another person, our fur babies are built differently.